Genentech/tangram2/README.md

 ## Installation
-To install the CCCV pipeline, do:
+To install the TELEGRAPH pipeline, do:

 ### 1. Clone this repository